 Which only goes to show, as bad as regular parties are, dance parties are worse.
 Especially when jealousy is involved.
 Or rats.

-As the offspring of a New Ager cum acupuncturist mother and a man’s man father who once told me Novocain doesn’t work on brown-eyed people, FDA approved pharmaceuticals were mostly what the other kids got.
-I was, however, free to swallow fourteen-to-sixteen teensy brown pellets made from a mix of shark paste, St. John’s Wart, and a bouquet of medicinal animal penises, all of which combined into a strong desire to cruise for guys at the aquarium in hopes of passing along a miraculously resilient case of HPV.
+As the offspring of a new ager-cum-acupuncturist mother and a man’s man father who once told me Novocain doesn’t work on brown-eyed people, FDA-approved pharmaceuticals were mostly what the other kids got.
+I was, however, free to regularly choke down sixteen or so teensy brown pellets made from a mix of shark paste, St. John’s Wart, and a bouquet of animal penises, all of which combined into a strong desire to cruise for guys at the aquarium, hoping to pass along a miraculously resilient case of HPV.

-And while at thirty-four I’m still hardwired to avoid anything stronger than amoxicillin, there’s one drug I sometimes fall back on in social situations: whiskey, and lots of it.
-Combined with Mom’s signature Emu Yolk and Monkey Cervix Tea, it unfailingly has me feeling confident and supported in no time.
+And while at thirty-four I’m still hardwired to avoid anything stronger than amoxicillin, there’s one drug I sometimes fall back on in social situations.
+Whiskey, and lots of it.
+Combined with Mom’s signature Emu Yolk and Monkey Cervix Tea, it unfailingly leaves me feeling confident and supported in no time.
 Safe in a nest, almost, or coddled in a refreshingly familiar womb.

-Believe what you will about the evils of drinking, but I find alcohol infinitely preferable to my previous choice of anesthesia, pound after pound of cheap, lung-scarring marijuana, which even in high school was a theme party staple.
+Believe what you will about the evils of drinking, but I find alcohol infinitely preferable to my previous choice of anesthesia, bag after bag of cheap, lung-scarring marijuana, which even in high school was a theme party staple.
 Especially if the theme was angst, which it always was.

 Lounging in the orgy pit that night, the crowd having fun without any help from me, I was finally able to relax, almost to the point of enjoying myself.
 As much as I detest these forced, unnatural interactions, it’s the social trajectory I repeatedly find myself on, arcing from Anxious Revulsion to Exhausted Acceptance.
 Sometimes, on rare occasions, I make it all the way to Eh, Not Too Shabby.

-Admittedly, it helps to be blessed with a collection of crotch launching, rat dancing weirdoes in a country halfway around the world to be Not Too Shabby with.
-Which, come to think of it, sounds like a pretty good idea for a party.
+Admittedly, it helps to be blessed with a collection of crotch-launching, rat-dancing weirdoes in a country halfway around the world to be Not Too Shabby with.
+Which, come to think of it, sounds like a pretty good theme for a party.